Stingray (Stingray episode): Broadcast and reception

+The series' world premiere was in Japan, where this episode first aired on Fuji Television on 7 September 1964.
+The episode's Japanese title translated as "Undersea Fish God".

-The episode was first broadcast on 4 October 1964 on Anglia, ATV London, Border, Grampian and Southern Television, followed by ATV Midlands, Channel and Westward Television on 6 October.
-It was repeated in all of the aforementioned regions on 25 December 1964 and had its first showing on Granada Television on 30 December.
+In the UK, the episode was first broadcast on 4 October 1964 on the Anglia, ATV London, Border, Grampian and Southern franchises of the ITV network, followed by ATV Midlands, Channel and Westward on 6 October and Tyne Tees on 9 October.
+It was repeated in multiple regions on 25 December 1964 and had its first showing on Granada on 30 December.

+In 1992, the BBC acquired broadcast rights to the series and began a repeat run on BBC2 in the autumn, starting with the pilot on 11 September.
+Viewing figures for the episode were 3.36 million, the channel's sixth-largest audience for that week.

 Critical response

+In a contemporary review, Tony Gruner of Kinematograph Weekly wrote that the episode had the "bounce and push of some of the old Hollywood movies", with an "American brashness [...] on par with" both its writing and the puppet cast's "transatlantic accents".
+An article in Variety stated that the writing "deployed itself with the minimum of words"; it also called the direction "first rate".

 TV Zone magazine regards the episode as the best of Stingray, describing it as an "excellent introduction to the series" with "phenomenal puppetry and effects work".
 It praises the "gripping" story – "pure comic-book fiction, with its quasi-Atlantean civilisation and sci-fi trappings" – as well as the "economy" of the writing: "In a few short scenes, we're introduced to all the heroes and villains, and the fascinating character of Marina."
-The publication is critical of some aspects, calling Titan a "one-note" villain with no motive other than "being evil" and Troy's trial by Teufel "just bizarre".
+The publication is critical of some aspects, calling Titan a "one-note" villain with no motive other than "being evil", and Troy's trial by Teufel "just bizarre".

 According to Simon Archer and Marcus Hearn, the episode recycles several plot elements from Fireball XL5's first episode, "Planet 46".
 This, they argue, "re-affirms many of [Stingray's] links" to its precursor.
 They also suggest that the scene in which Surface Agent X-2-Zero quickly converts his dining room into a communications post "uncannily foreshadows" a scene in the film Goldfinger (1964).
 Ian Fryer argues that while most of the episode is played seriously, consisting of "male-dominated situations of peril" similar to APF's earlier series, Marina's arrival marks a change in tone: "Suddenly the emotional palate of the series has grown larger in ways that Fireball XL5 – and especially the all-male environment of Supercar – never attempted: romance is in the air."